 - Two different types of breathwork

 - The secret to creating new habits

-If you find yourself feeling drained of energy more often than you’d like to be, you might want to tune in to this episode with Dr. Steven Gundry.
+If you find yourself feeling drained of energy more often than you’d like to, you might want to tune in to this episode with Dr. Steven Gundry.

 Dr. Gundry is one of the world’s top cardiothoracic surgeons and a pioneer in nutrition, as well as a medical director at The International Heart and Lung Institute Center for Restorative Medicine.
 For the past two decades, he has studied the microbiome and now helps patients use diet and nutrition as a life-changing form of treatment.

 In this episode, he and Vishen share powerful ideas about the ‘Energy Paradox,’ which also happens to be the name of Dr. Gundry’s latest book.